srobo/kitbook/Home.md

  * Specify and hire screens and screen mounts.
  * Work with Competition Software Coordinator to obtain necessary display hardware.
  * Specify and source/hire staging area desks.

-Setup:
+ * Specify and source/order arena walls (we already own some, so only required if they change).

+Setup (roughly in time order):

+ * Install carpet.
+ * Install arena walls.
+ * Install markings on arena floor in accordance with the game rules, to denote the starting positions of props and to provide human readable markings (corner numbers).
  * Install crowd barriers around arenas and staging area.
- * Install markings on arena floor in accordance with the game rules, to denote the starting positions of props and to provide human readable markings (corner numbers).
  * Install labels on the outside of each arena to identify the arena (e.g. 'A' and 'B').
- * Install carpet.
  * Install fire extinguishers (1 per arena).
  * Install network for corner screens and match coordination area.
  * Install power for corner screens and match coordination area.